Stop Loss Updates

 - Allowing early refills of prescription medications

 Symetra will accept these charges as “covered expenses” under the stop loss policy, and will not require mid-year changes to aggregate factors or premiums.
+Any plan changes that will continue into the following plan year must be included in the plan document.

 In addition to these updates, below are answers to some of the most common questions being asked about how COVID-19 may affect Symetra stop loss coverage.